QubesOS/qubes-core-admin-client/doc/manpages/qvm-top.rst

       - ``used``: How much memory the domains allege to use.
       - ``swap``: How much swap the the domains allege to do.

+.. option:: CPUs

+   How many cores the CPU has.

 Columns
 -------